If we unpack this report, we can draw two conclusions: the first is that

 organization has just one culture — one that they can define from the

-top.
 This is true to a degree, and leaders need to have a vision of

 where they want their organization to go.
 However, our data has shown

 that a company’s culture is made of lots of micro-cultures.
-Every team

-of circumstance but also due to the unique mix of personalities in the
+Every team faces different challenges and reacts differently to them partly because of circumstance but also due to the unique mix of personalities in the team.

 Happy teams are the foundation of every successful work culture.
 In